Aarz1401/Aadil-Portfolio-Website/README.md

 # Aadil-Personal Portfolio
-Here is the link to my portfolio - https://aarz1401.github.io/Aadil-website/
+This is a website for my personal portfolio, Here is the link to the website - https://aarz1401.github.io/Aadil-website/